Dodol: Preparation

 Dodol is made from coconut milk, jaggery, and rice flour, and is sticky, thick and sweet.
-The cooking process would reduce the contents up to half as the liquid evaporates.
+The cooking process would reduce the contents by up to half as the liquid evaporates.
 It normally takes 2 to 9 hours to cook, depending on the technique and tools used.
 During the entire cooking process, the dodol must be constantly stirred in a big wok.
 Pausing in between would cause it to burn, spoiling the taste and aroma.
 The dodol is completely cooked when it is firm and does not stick to one's fingers when touching it.

 Variations

 Indonesia

 Across Indonesia, dodol has developed into numerous regional varieties that reflect local ingredients, traditions and cultural contexts.
 In West Java, dodol Garut is considered an iconic variant, produced in different flavours such as durian, chocolate and soursop, while Central Java is known for jenang Kudus, which has a softer texture and lighter colour.
 In Sumatra and Kalimantan, lempok durian is prepared from pure durian flesh without glutinous rice flour and in West Sumatra, galamai incorporates roasted peanuts, giving it a distinctive nutty flavour.

 Other notable types include wajit Cililin from West Java, wrapped in corn husks, dodol Betawi from Jakarta, traditionally prepared for Lebaran and madumongso from East Java, made from fermented black glutinous rice.
 Regional specialities also include meuseukat in Aceh, which uses pineapple and spices, asidah in Maluku with strong Middle Eastern influences and alame in Mandailing, North Sumatra, prepared communally before Eid.
 These regional forms illustrate how dodol has been adapted to local tastes and continues to play an important role in ritual, festive and everyday culinary traditions throughout the archipelago.